OakerEvans/BDAV/README.md

 # Introduction
-This is for BDAV course for University of Warwick
+This is for BDAV course of University of Warwick